 Arizonas Supreme Court decision may affect the decisions of other courts around the country.
 Last year, Michigans Supreme Court also determined that a person must be impaired in order to be charged with DUI.
 It remains to be seen what will happen as the countrys attitudes towards marijuana use change, but it is likely that more legislation and court decisions will come soon.

-If you have been injured by an impaired driver, contact an injury lawyer from the Phillips Law Group at (800) 706-3000.
+If you have been injured by an impaired driver, contact an injury lawyer from the Phillips Law Group at 1-800-706-3000.
 Our experienced personal injury and auto accident attorneys will fight to get you the compensation you deserve after an auto accident.